 Rooms: 8 villas, all en-suite with private decks, lounge area.
 A spiral staircase gives access to the balcony with a hammock and daybed.
 The rooms have ceiling fans, fireplace, minibar, hair dryer, coffee and tea making facilities and bathrobes.

 Facilities: There is a comfy lounge and bar area set on a low deck, and open to the front.
 There is an enclosed dining area and also ample room to dine outdoors on the patio.
 The lodge has a pop-up spa.

 Activities: Game drives are offered in the park and night drives and guided walks are offered in the private reserve around the lodge.
 Horse riding can be arranged.
-It is also possible to enjoy a visit to a local village and school, see the wildlife from an underground blind and enjoy the 'pump run', deliverying fuel and supplies to the waterpump attendents.
+It is also possible to enjoy a visit to a local village and school, see the wildlife from an underground blind and enjoy the 'pump run', delivering fuel and supplies to the waterpump attendents.

 Dining: Meals are served communally both indoors and outdoors.

 Children: The camp welcomes children 7 years and over.